iredmail/docs/upgrade/0-upgrade.iredmail.0.5.1-0.6.0.md

 ```

 If `shadowAddress` already exists in `slapd.conf`, you don't need to do
-addition operations.
+additional operations.
 If you add them now, you have to initially index this
 attribute manually now.

 * Stop OpenLDAP service first.